jarecoo/practice/notes.md

 - “It’s the thinking mind alone that  wants to become bigger, to become better, or something special in the world.
 The other part, our essence, our awareness, has no such desire or ambition… Awareness is voiceless.
 It simply witnesses.
 It observes.
 It has no goal.
 It has no desire  to change anything, to be something more, to be something better.
 It simply witnesses life as it unfolds.
 As much as we need the thinking mind, the mind that plans and strives, at the same time that mind is typically quite busy. it’s trying to change, it’s trying to reach for something bigger and better and of course there are times in our life when that’s entirely appropriate and even necessary.
 But so often, when we think about ourselves in this way, that’s just not particularly helpful.
 Rather than being happy with ourselves as we are or content with ourselves as we are, we’re so busy trying to be somebody different, that we can’t even experience that sense of contentment in this moment right now.
 So learning to rest in awareness, we rely less on that thinking mind, the thinking mind that’s always reaching for something else, and instead we start to appreciate the value of resting right here in this moment right now.”
 Headspace, “Everyday Headspace,” Tuesday, June 19, Awareness and Ambition
 - Reset.
 Readjust.
 Restart.
 Refocus.
 As many times as you need to.

+### Balance
+- “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
+- Rules are good, but be adaptable when they need to be broken.
+- Figure out how to give yourself some mental space - Meditate
+- “Block access.
+Protect your brain.
+Guard it.
+Remove all entry points to your brain except a single one you can control” - The Happiness Equation, p.194
+- Learning to balance technology in your life (e.g. smart phone) is wicked important.
+- It’s really tempting to meditate for balance only when you’re feeling stressed or out of balance in some way.
+Often we just look to fix things when they already happen.
+But we should try and use the balance visualization {light above the head flowing into your body} on a regular basis, to really get comfortable with it to remind yourself of what it feels like to be grounded to have a sense of balance.
+The more time you spend in that place, the less likely you are to be overwhelmed.
+It’s no longer about putting out fires the whole time, instead it’s about preventing the fires from getting out of control in the first place. having the presence of mind to see thoughts and emotions beginning to run away and at the moment to say ‘I’m not going to do that this time.
+I’m just going to come back to that feeling of being present, of being balanced in both body and mind…Be aware throughout the day, find the moments in the day that you can remind yourself of this feeling of balance.
+In reminding yourself, all you’re doing is tapping back in to that innate quality of balance that’s always there.
+You’re reminding the mind what it’s like to rest in that space.
+The more you can do that, the more natural that tendency becomes, the more often you go to that place, the more time you spend in that place, and the greater the sense of balance there is in life” - Headspace, Balance, Day 3

 ### Simplify
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
 - “Approach each task as if it is your last, giving up every distraction, emotional subversion of reason, and all drama, vanity,  and complaint over your fair share” - Marcus Aurelius, Meditations, 2.5